 - Should not be used by women, especially if they are pregnant or breastfeeding.

 - Topical application can cause some redness and itching.

-The biggest issue I have found is, don’t take this in large quantities!!
+The biggest issue I have found is, you cannot take this in large quantities!!

 How is This Natural Herb Normally Taken?

 In traditional medicine, the plant is normally cut and then its leaves and flowers are ground.
 After being properly cleaned and ground, they can then be chewed to obtain the juice from the leaves and flowers.
 Some people like to have it in their tea as it has a pleasant taste when boiled.
 Many Asian areas prefer it as steamed vegetables in their meals.